ThreeFearEr/360GETNOSCOPED/README.md

 Gun rotates towards your cursor.
 Left click to fire your gun.

 <h2>Ui</h2>
-Lots of UI should be self explemantory, but:
+Lots of UI should be self explenatory, but:
 <ul>
   <li>curent flick count with colors and under line based on number of current multiflicks</li>
   <li>score with its addition</li>